 The fact that cleaning your cat’s teeth will improve his dental health is undeniable.
 The thing is, most cats won’t accept the task easily.
 At least, without specific training.
+Like we humans, dental disease or periodontal disease is preventable.
 Is there a way to keep your cat’s teeth clean without brushing?
 There is!

-Here is a list of different cat teeth cleaning products.
-Note that they should not serve as an alternative to tooth cleaning.
+Here is a list of different cleaning products to help keep your cats teeth clean.
+Note that they should not serve as an alternative to tooth cleaning or proper dental care.
 It’s only the next best thing.

-Dental gel for cats is a more comfortable alternative if brushing a cat’s teeth is a problem.
-Dental gels for cats contain enzymes that kill germs that cause tartar buildup, tooth decay, gum disease, and irritation.
+For your cats oral health, dental gel is a more comfortable alternative if brushing your cat’s teeth is a problem.
+Dental gel for cats contain enzymes that kill germs that cause tartar buildup, tooth decay, gum disease, and irritation.
 Most commonly, you have to apply the dental gel directly on your cat’s teeth daily, similar to tooth brushing.
+We found this pet dental gel is tolerated by many of our patients pets.
+It’s enzymes reduce plaque buildup.
+It’s easier to use than brushing your pets teeth.
+Best of all, it has anti-inflammatory enzymes which help to maintain proper oral health.
 You can buy dental gel for cats here.
-Always read the instructions of a particular product before using it.
+Please carefully read and follow the instructions of a particular product before using it.

-- Dental treats and sticks for cats can be used regularly to help scrub plaque off your cat’s teeth.
-Studies show that they can reduce the risk of tartar buildup.
-However, if you choose to rely on treats, make sure your veterinarian checks your cat’s mouth regularly.
+and sticks for cats can be used regularly to help scrub plaque off your cat’s teeth.
+Studies show that dental cat treats can reduce the risk of tartar buildup.
+However, if you choose to rely on treats, make sure your veterinarian checks your pets teeth regularly.
 Find dental treats for cats here.

-- Dental wipes can is also a way to clean your cat’s teeth.
-We are not sure if using these dental wipes technically counts as “not brushing”.
-You have to wrap the wipe around your finger and then move it as if it were a brush.
-This still requires some training and takes about the same amount of time as tooth brushing.
+Dental wipes for pets are also a good way to clean your cat’s teeth.
+We are not sure if using these dental wipes technically counts as “not brushing” however.
+You have to wrap the wipe around your finger and then move it around your pets mouth as if it were a brush.
+This still requires some training and takes about the same amount of time as tooth brushing with toothpaste.

 Chew toys for cats are similar to dental treats in that they are abrasive and can help scrub off plaque.
 They also massage gums as your cat chews them.
 Most dental cat toys are filled with catnip to encourage your cat to nibble on them; however, you can also sprinkle some store-bought catnip if your cat does not show any interest in the toy.

-- Drinking water additive works like the gel mentioned above, but instead of applying it directly on your cat’s teeth, you pour it into the drinking water.
-In our opinion, it’s convenient, but works less efficiently than the dental gel does, and you must check if your cat is still drinking the water afterward since he might dislike the new taste.
+Drinking water additives works like the gel mentioned above, but instead of applying it directly on your cat’s teeth, you pour it into their drinking water.
+In our opinion, it’s convenient, but works less efficiently than the dental gel does, and you must check if your cat is still drinking the water afterward since they might not like the new taste.

-- Dental cat food is food that has properties to assist with your cat’s dental health.
+Dental food is pet food that has properties to assist with your cat’s dental health.
 Studies show that those foods indeed reduce tartar buildup, but they are not able to eliminate it.
+Similar to the study noted above by the National Library of Medicine, kibble or dry food helps remove plaque as your cat chews the kernels.
 Talk to your veterinarian about the possibility of using dental cat food as an addition to other measures.